The 1885 engraving

 paperfolders who know much more about the subject

-than I do and these notes should not be taken as
+than I do and these notes should be seen as a

-make them as accurate as possible by basing them
+tried to make them as accurate as possible by

 If you find any errors or